KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 ## Support

-All issues and inquiries relating to this toolkit implementation must contact Edgescan support at `shout@edgescan.com`.
+For all issues and inquiries relating to this toolkit implementation, contact Edgescan support at: shout@edgescan.com.

 ## Prerequisites

-This task will communicate with the Edgescan and Kenna APIs.
-In order to do so it will need the following pieces of information.
+This task communicates with the Edgescan and Kenna APIs.
+To do it, it requires the following information:

 #### From Edgescan: